-- 3.1 Your flexible tenancy will only be secure while you occupy the property as your only or principal home.
-If at any time your tenancy ceases to be secure, the council may take steps to end it. - 3.2 If you break any of the tenancy conditions during your flexible tenancy the council will take action and may apply to the court to evict you.
-However, the council will not attempt to take possession of your home or take any other action without trying to discuss the matter with you beforehand.
+- 3.1 The tenancy will only be secure while you occupy the property as your only or principal home.
+If at any time your tenancy ceases to be a secure tenancy the council may end it by giving you four weeks notice to quit. - 3.2 As a secure tenant the council can only end your tenancy by obtaining and enforcing a County Court order for possession.
+In most cases, the court will only grant a possession order in relation to a secure tenant if it is satisfied that it is reasonable to do so. - 3.3 However, the council will not attempt to take possession of your home or take any other action without trying to discuss the matter with you beforehand. - 3.4 If your home has special adaptations that you or your household do not need, the council may apply to the court for a possession order to take back your home provided suitable alternative accommodation is made available for you.